 We have determined that all the products covered by this investigation constitute a single category of such or similar merchandise.
-Where there were no sales of identical merchandise in the home market to compare to U.S. sales, we made similar merchandise comparisons, when verified data permitted, on the basis of the criteria defined in Appendix V to the antidumping questionnaire, on file in Room B-099 of the main building of the Department.
+We made fair value comparisons on this basis.
+In accordance with the Department's standard methodology, we first compared identical merchandise.
+Referencing Appendix V of our questionnaire, Dalmine states that the physical characteristics for the majority of the merchandise exported to the United States are identical to the physical characteristics of merchandise sold in the home market.
+We verified this claim.
+Where there were no sales of identical merchandise in the home market to compare to U.S. sales, we based foreign market value ("FMV") on constructed value ("CV") because the difference in merchandise adjustment ("difmer") for any similar product comparison exceeded 20 percent.
+See Appendix V to the antidumping questionnaire, on file in Room B-099 of the main building of the Department.